KostasValeckas/PyLongslit/paper.md

 long-slit spectroscopy observations with CCD detectors.

 The pipeine is designed to aim for **simplicity**, **manual execution**, **transparency** and **robustness**.
 The inspiration for the pipeline is to provide a manual and simple counterpart to the well-established semi-automated and automated pipelines.
-The intented use-cases are **teaching** and **edge-case observations**, where automated pipelines fail due to very low signal-to-noise ratio, several objects being very close on the detector and alike.
+The intented use-cases are **teaching** and **cases where automated pipelines fail**.
 For further elaboration, please see the [Statement of need](#statement-of-need).

 From raw data, the